emacsmirror/grandshell-theme/README.md

 Dark color theme for Emacs >= 24 with intensive colors suited to my taste :)

+Note: I'm not actively developing this theme anymore since I have started to use [lorisan-theme](https://github.com/hubisan/lorisan-theme) which takes a similar approach in its choice and harmony of colors, but has been refined and tweaked much better than my theme

 ## Installation ##

 ### quelpa